Azure/AzureStackHCI-EvalGuide/nested/steps/3a_AzSHCINodesGUI.md

 The machine will now reboot, and you've successfully set up your Azure Stack HCI node.

 ### Enable the Hyper-V role on your Azure Stack HCI Node ###
-There is an **bug** in the **public preview** when running Azure Stack HCI within a nested virtualization configuration, specifically, when using Windows Admin Center to enable the Hyper-V role, within a running instance of Azure Stack HCI, inside a **Generation 2 Hyper-V VM**.
+There is an **bug** when running Azure Stack HCI within a nested virtualization configuration, specifically, when using Windows Admin Center to enable the Hyper-V role, within a running instance of Azure Stack HCI, inside a **Generation 2 Hyper-V VM**.
 To workaround this, you can run the following PowerShell command **from the Hyper-V host** to fix this issue.

 ```powershell
 # Provide the domain credentials to log into the VM